Johura25bd/pp-16-34-T2-polymer-production-rate/README.md

 Relationship between Temperature and Production Rate:

-Plot a graph (e.g., scatter plot or line graph) showing how the production rate changes with temperature.
+Plot a graph

+showing how the production rate changes with temperature.
+Bar Chart

-Bar Chart of Production Rates for Different Catalyst Concentrations
+Production Rates for Different Catalyst Concentrations

 Table of content :

 Data Import and Cleaning

 Simple Production Rate Calculation

 Visualization